shrinerb/shrine/README.md

 image server.
 There isn't a Shrine integration written for it yet, but it should be fairly easy to write one.

+## Chunked & Resumable uploads

+When you're accepting large file uploads, you normally want to split it into multiple chunks.
+This way if an upload fails, it is just for one chunk and can be retried, while the previous chunks remain uploaded.

+[Tus][tus] is an open protocol for resumable file uploads, which enables the client and the server to achieve reliable file uploads, even on unstable networks, with the possibility to resume the upload even after the browser is closed or the device shut down.
+You can use a client library like [tus-js-client] to upload the file to [tus-ruby-server], and attach the uploaded file to a record using [shrine-url].
+See [shrine-tus-demo] for an example integration.

+Another option might be to do chunked uploads directly to your storage service, if the storage service supports it (e.g. Amazon S3 or Google Cloud Storage).

 ## Inspiration

 Shrine was heavily inspired by [Refile] and [Roda].
 From Refile it borrows the